On-going Activities

 The Spyder Project

 A research project concerned with research into new methods of debugging software.
-My first three Ph.D. students worked on this project.
+Spaf's first three Ph.D. students worked on this project.

 The Purdue Computer Emergency Response Team

 Spaf was a founding member of this group whose mission was to coordinate responses to computer security problems at Purdue.
-He was also Purdue's Chief Information Security Office (CISO) for several years.
+He was also Purdue's Chief Information Security Officer (CISO) for several years.
+(PCERT has been defunct for many years.)

 Poly2 Project